chayotic/Open-Source-Music-Streaming-Apps/README.md

 <details>
 <summary><a href="https://piped.video">Piped</a></summary>

 A privacy-focused frontend for YouTube.
-Can be used as a lightweight streaming option.

 </details>